alperdokay/Certificate-Design/README.md

 # FRC-Certificate-Design

 This repository contains the files of certificate.frcturkey.org.
-The main purpose of creating this repository is to get help from FRC Alumni Community in the future to sustain an online e-certificate system.
+The main purpose of creating this repository is to get help from FRC Alumni Community to sustain an online e-certificate system.

 Paper.css is being used to form the page according to A4 size. https://github.com/cognitom/paper-css